Battle of Luzon: Battle

 The landings at Lingayen Gulf on 9 January were carried out by the 6th Army under the command of General Walter Krueger.
 Approximately 175,000 troops from the 6th Army landed along the 20 mi beachhead within a few days, while the I Corps protected their flanks.
 XIV Corps under General Oscar Griswold then advanced south toward Manila, despite Krueger's concerns that his eastern flank was unprotected and vulnerable if the Japanese forces attacked.
 However, no such attack occurred, and the U.S. forces did not meet much resistance until they reached the Clark Air Base on 23 January.
 The battle there lasted until the end of January, and after capturing the base, XIV Corps advanced toward Manila.

+From the middle of January to early February the largest ever tank battle between American and Japanese forces took place.
+The Japanese 2nd Tank Division's 220 tanks (175 Type 97 ShinHōtō Chi-Ha medium tanks, 25 Type 89 I-Go medium tanks, and 20 Type 95 Ha-Go light tanks) faced off against only 76 American tanks (59 M4 Sherman medium tanks and 17 M5A1 Stuart light tanks) supported by infantry armed with bazookas and dozens of 105mm M7 Priest self-propelled howitzers.
+Krueger had more tanks held in reserve to the north because of the threat of an unknown number of Japanese tanks being withheld from combat until ambushing them en masse in the exposed open flat plains of Central Luzon so the 76 Shermans and Stuarts and accompanying M7 Priests were tasked with finding and destroying them with their superior guns and armor.
+The Japanese made this tank battle last for over three weeks instead of a single one-day battle by hiding their tanks behind and under camouflaged and protected fortifications, either digging the tanks into the ground or creating a series of semi-enclosed fortifications for them to move around and reposition during the battles.
+Some of these tanks were used to patrol and engage the enemy especially at night.
+From San Manuel to Muñoz the tanks dueled with each other leading to the deaths of hundreds of American soldiers and thousands of Japanese soldiers as well as the loss of dozens of American tanks and around 200 Japanese tanks.